-In an effort to maintain fiscal solvency, the City will reduce post-employment benefit obligations in the following manner:
+In an effort to maintain fiscal solvency, the City will maintain post-employment benefit obligations in the following manner:

-- 1. Establish Irrevocable Trust Fund Benefits - a.
+- 1. Maintain Irrevocable Trust Fund established in FY 2014/15 Medical Benefits - a.
 CalPERS to administer - 2.
-Catch up on funding OPEB contributions and annual required contribution for term of agreement: - a.
-FY 14/15 =\$3 million one-time cost to be deposited into the Irrevocable Trust - b.
-FY 15/16 = Approximately \$184,000 contribution to the Irrevocable Trust - 3.
-Pay the CalPERS side fund amount - a.
-FY 14/15 = \$500,000 one-time cost - 4.
-Reduce Other Post-Employment Benefits "OPEB" obligation - a.
-Adjust medical post-retirement age eligible to 55 vs. 50
+Continue funding OPEB contributions and annual required contributions for term of agreement. - 3.
+Other Post-Employment Benefits "OPEB" obligation - a.
+Medical post-retirement age eligible at 55 - i.

-- i.
 All employees retiring after December 31, 2014 - ii.
 All new hires - b.
-Adjust post-retirement medical for all employees retiring after December 31, 2014 and New Hires - i.
+Post-retirement medical for all employees retiring after December 31, 2014 and New Hires

+- i.
 Retiree +1 - ii.
-City-paid retiree medical 55-65 = same health benefits premium as active employees; continue existing City & employee contributions; City = $\frac{1}{2}$ difference in premium increase up to 6.5%; tied to the average plan cost. - iii.
-City-paid medical at Medicare eligibility (65) = Minimum Employer Contribution (\$125/mo. - 2016) - c.
-Post-retirement medical for existing annuitants and employees retiring on or before December 31, 2014 No change for term of agreement - 5.
-Adjust Post-Retirement Benefit Schedule for new hires - a.
-25% @ 5 years; 50% @ 10 years; 100% @ 15 years - b.
+City-paid retiree medical 55-65 = same health benefits premium as active employees; continue existing City & employee contributions; City will pay one half (50%) of the difference in premium increase up to 6.5%; tied to the average plan cost.
+The City will pay the CalPERS Minimum Employer Contribution (i.e. \$149/mo for 2022).
+For calendar year 2022, \$1,865/mo. - iii.
+Retiree is responsible for paying the cost of medical premiums as established by CalPERS. - iv.
+The City will process a reimbursement through the designated third-Party Administrator (TPA).
+The TPA will process the reimbursement to the retiree on or about the 1st of each month. - c.
+Post-retirement medical for employees who retired on or before December 31, 2014 No change - 4.
+Maintain Post-Retirement Benefit Schedule - a.
+Employees hired prior to July 1, 2014; 100% vested - b.
+Employees hired July 1, 2014 or later; 25% @ 5 years; 50% @ 10 years; 100% @ 15 years - c.
 The benefit stipend is a dollar amount equal to 100% of active average plan cost, by category; i.e. retiree +1